Dr Amy Pollard, founder:

 “The idea of the Mental Health Collective crystallised for me in early 2018, about a year after I had made the decision to refocus my career within the mental health sector.

-Since 2002 I had built a career in the not-for-profit sector with a specialism in power, voice and accountability.
+For nearly twenty years I had built a career in the not-for-profit sector with a specialism in power, voice and accountability.
 I had been quite successful and had a track record of leading well-regarded and influential work at a senior level.
 I wrote a PhD in social anthropology (University of Cambridge, 2009) which focused on new ways of understanding power, and I taught social theory and research methodology.

 My research was published in international journals and included in reading lists at the University of Cambridge, LSE and King’s College London.
 I then worked in an international development charity where I originated and led a major campaign to bring the voices of vulnerable people into a high-level policy debate.
 I worked as an Advisor to the UK government on power and accountability, and then became the Deputy Director of a charity focused on deepening democracy.

 Over this period I also experienced and recovered from a number of episodes of mental ill health.
 I have a bipolar diagnosis and have had some really tough years.

 After my first major episode, I just wanted to put the experience behind me.
 Once I was well again I picked up my career where I had left off, got back on the horse and took pride in not having been derailed by a bad experience.